Sources of Radiation

 An increase in scatter can be caused by:

 - Increase kV - no. photons proportional to square of applied potential

-- Increase mA - no. photons directly proportional to tube current
+- Increase mA - no. and energy photons directly proportional to tube current

 - Increased exposure time - no. photons directly proportional to length of time of exposure